radams78/Univalence/latex/PHOPL/KeyRedex2.tex

 \end{prop}

 \begin{proof}
-We prove part \ref{lm:SN1}; the proofs of the other parts are similar.
+We prove part \ref{prop:SNT}; the proofs of the other parts are similar.

 The proof is by a double induction on the hypotheses.
 Consider all possible one-step reductions from $(\lambda x:A.M) N \vec{L}$.
 The possibilities are:
 \begin{description}